czech-radio/schedule/README.md

 ## Prerequisites

-We assume that you use at least Python 3.9.
+- We assume that you use at least Python 3.9.
+- We assume that you use the virtual environment.

 ## Installation